-Some of the greatest wildlife viewing on the continent is combined here for two weeks of outstanding adventure in the wild.
-Trek into the Rwandan jungle for the rare opportunity to watch a family of gorillas living their lives, head out in search of playful chimpanzees in Uganda, and then finish it off with a week of viewing and learning about elephants and rhinos in Kenya.
-Make this trip to East Africa for so much more than a vacation.
+Some of Africa’s greatest wildlife viewing comes together for 16 days of outstanding adventure in the wild.
+Trek into the Rwandan jungle for the rare opportunity to watch a gorilla family in its element, head out in search of playful chimpanzees in Uganda, and get immersed in the realm of elephants and rhinos in Kenya.
+Watching the world pass you by has never been more profound.

 Arrive at any time and transfer to the hotel.